The Tiles of the Italian Hotel Designed by Gio Ponti

 It’s often difficult to write about somewhere you’ve never been.
 But after a day of studying its images, I feel as if I’ve spent a week at Parco dei Principi, the hotel that Gio Ponti designed in Sorrento, Italy.
 The hotel is so well documented, not only because of Gio Ponti’s reputation, its architecture and its interior decoration, but mainly because of its whole inspiring aesthetic.
-The ceramic patterns on the hotel’s floors are what have drawn me in, having browsed hundreds of images of the Italian building.
-The tiles are certainly its most beautiful element.
+The ceramic patterns on the hotel’s floors are what drew me in, having browsed hundreds of images of the Italian building.
+The tiles are certainly it's most beautiful element.

 Gio Ponti is one of Italy’s most credible designers from the twentieth century, having successfully tried his hand at a plethora of different crafts – architecture, furniture design, household products and ceramics are just a few of the trades in to which he delved.

 Gio Ponti began designing the hotel Parco dei Principi in Sorrento in the first few months of the 1960s.
 Having designed almost every aspect of the building himself, including the furniture, interior decoration and its structure, Ponti opened the hotel in 1964.
 It had been commissioned by Roberto Fernandes, who belonged to a very wealthy Neapolitan hotel dynasty.